personalizationday/2024/content/_index.md

     content:
       content:
       items:
-        - title: Call for posters
+        - title: Call for contributions
-          text: "<p>We invite all researchers and practitioners in the Nordics to submit their latest work on  personalisation and recommender systems to the 2nd Nordic Personalisation workshop in Gothenburg (September 16-17) in the form of a poster.
-Posters can focus on recent research results (including significant work-in-progress), applications and use cases of personalization and recommender systems, and directions of future research.<br><br></p>
+          text: "<p>We invite all researchers and practitioners in the Nordics (and elsewhere) to submit their latest work on personalisation and recommender systems to the 2nd Nordic Personalisation Workshop in Gothenburg (September 16-17) as a talk or a poster.
+Talks and posters can focus on recent research results (including significant work-in-progress), applications and use cases of personalization and recommender systems, and directions of future research.<br><br></p>

-            To present your poster at the workshop, researchers should submit an abstract.
-This poster abstract must be in plain text and no longer than 500 words, not including bibliographic references.
-Please submit your poster abstract <b><a href=https://forms.gle/RYhM2Lp37CTFujHr5>here</a></b>.
-Upon acceptance you will be asked to submit the PDF of your poster so we can archive it on the workshop website.<br><br>
+          <p>To present your work at the workshop, submit an abstract of your work and select what type of presentation you prefer.
+The abstract must be in plain text and no longer than 500 words, not including bibliographic references.
+Please submit your abstract</p>

-            <p>The poster session will be in the afternoon of September 16.
-The format will be A0 in portrait format.
-At least one author of each accepted poster is required to register for and attend the workshop. </p>
+            Talks will be allotted 10 minutes of presentation time during the workshop, while posters will be given a one-minute slot in a poster madness session and presented in a poster session.
+Please submit your contribution abstract <b><a href=https://forms.gle/RYhM2Lp37CTFujHr5>here</a></b>.<br><br>
           "
           button:
             text: Submit